biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 Our evaluation of model performance focused on comparing how different models handled bioinformatics-related queries from the WildChat dataset.
 We aimed to assess the strengths and weaknesses of each model in generating relevant and accurate responses to these specialized questions.
 By benchmarking models against each other, we gained insights into their ability to perform biological reasoning and effectively address topics in biological and health sciences.

 The models in our study varied significantly in their ability to handle bioinformatics queries.
 The analysis showed that some models, like GPT-3.5 Turbo and GPT-4, produced responses closely aligned with the baseline provided by ChatGPT-4 in the WildChat dataset.
 These models demonstrated strong capabilities in understanding and generating accurate, contextually relevant responses to complex scientific queries.
-On the other hand, models such as LlamA 3 - 8 Billion Parameters and Mistral - 7 Billion Parameters often diverged more significantly from the baseline, indicating potential gaps in their knowledge or language capabilities for these specialized topics.
+On the other hand, models such as LlamA 3 8B Instruct and Mistral 7B Instruct often diverged more significantly from the baseline, indicating potential gaps in their knowledge or language capabilities for these specialized topics.

 We used two main metrics for this comparison: Levenshtein distance and embedding similarity.
 Levenshtein distance provided a measure of text similarity by comparing the models' responses to the original responses in the WildChat dataset.
 The embedding similarity, calculated using sentence embeddings generated by the Mixed Bread AI Large v1 model, offered a more nuanced view of semantic similarity.
 We observed more than expected variation with ChatGPT 4 models, which is what WildChat provided.
 This may be due to system prompts provided by OpenAI or differences in the configured temperature.

 As shown in Fig7, models like GPT-3.5 Turbo achieved lower Levenshtein distances, indicating higher textual similarity to the baseline responses.
-Conversely, models like Llama 3 - 8 Billion Parameters showed higher distances, suggesting more variance in their outputs.
+Conversely, models like Llama 3 8B Instruct showed higher distances, suggesting more variance in their outputs.
 This variance can be attributed to differences in training data, model architecture, and optimization strategies.

 ## Bioinformatics Query Handling